ambidextrous/weeBabyBigData/readme.md

-# Simple Python script to produce a graph of data-set of sleep-time information using the matplotlib library.
+# Python script to produce a graph of data-set of time spent carrying out daily activities using the matplotlib library.

 ## Use Instructions